Myndex/TuttleAndButtle/README.md

 > _That said, it is so easy to think in these inconsequential hypotheticals.
 The W3C consensus is that WCAG 2.2 is published some time next year.
 WCAG 3 follows when it’s done.
 It’s a long process, and we need to make sure all our i’s are dotted and the t’s are crossed.
 Let’s just make sure we don’t get ahead of ourselves and create confusion._

-Bandwagon logical fallacy
-Slippery slope logical fallacy
+Logical fallacies: Bandwagon logical fallacy   Slippery slope logical fallacy